kareiku/misc/guides/uml.md

     - In PlantUML: `A <|..
 B`
     - Definition: A can act as an interface for B, thus B must redefine everything A has.
     - In code: B implements A.

+## Great Skinparams and Other Configurations for PlantUML

+- `skin rose`: A rosy theme that makes diagrams more beautiful than the default theme.

+- `hide circle`: Make PlantUML class diagrams look like Graphical UML ones!

+- `skinparam RoundCorner <amount>`: Make elements (that support it, like classes) have rounded corners.